JDCRecomendable/online-judge-answers/README.md

 This repository contains solutions to problems from an online judge.
 The online judge takes questions from various competitive programming questions from around the world.

-All solutions provided here are written in C++ and a notable number make use of the non-standard bits/stdc++.h header from the GNU C++ library.
+All solutions provided here are written in C++.
+Requires the GCC Compiler.